MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 ## Registers

 Registers displays the contents of the processors registers when they are available.
-For more information about registers, see [Registers](registers.md) and [Viewing and Editing Registers in WinDbg](registers-window.md).
+For more information about registers, see [Registers](registers.md) and [Viewing and Editing Registers in WinDbg (Classic)](registers-window.md).

 ## Memory